 Accesa Labs does not provide medical advice, diagnosis or treatment.
 All users should consult with a medical provider for specific health concerns.

 CMP Blood Test - More Information

-The CMP test consists of, as the name suggests, a relatively comprehensive set of screening lab tests that can look for abnormalities in various organs like the kidney and liver.
-Additionally, this metabolic panel is helpful for screening for diabetes, acid-base disturbances, dehydration, protein imbalances and electrolyte abnormalities.
+The CMP test consists of, as the name suggests, a relatively comprehensive set of screening lab tests.
+The lab panel checks for abnormalities in a number of organs, including the kidney and liver.
+Additionally, the comp metabolic panel is helpful for screening for diabetes (blood glucose level), acid-base disturbances, dehydration (BUN / creatinine ratio), protein imbalances and electrolyte abnormalities.

 When considering this lab test, some people want to know how it differs from the BMP, or Basic Metabolic Panel.
 In comparing the CMP versus the BMP blood tests, the comprehensive metabolic panel is actually a more comprehensive form of the basic metabolic panel test because it also includes a set of liver function tests.
 Thus, for many people, the CMP test is of greater interest given the information it adds about the health of the liver.

-The comprehensive metabolic panel is often ordered as part of a routine or annual physical and also as part of a basic screen for most Emergency Room patients.
+The comprehensive metabolic panel is often ordered as part of a routine or annual physical.
+This blood test is also frequently ordered as part of a basic screen for most Emergency Room patients.
 Ideally, an 8-12 hour fast is performed before getting a CMP blood test done but this does not always occur, particularly in emergencies.
-Because the CMP test is so commonly performed, most lab locations can perform it and it usually only requires a small amount of blood (<2 mL) to perform the test.
+Because the CMP test is so commonly performed, getting a comprehensive metabolic panel near you should not be difficult.
+Any lab locations with standard lab equipment can perform the blood test and it usually only requires a small amount of blood (<2 mL) to perform the test.

 - A doctor's lab order

 - A PDF copy of your test results

 - Responsive customer service